 Students have also obtained competitive jobs working at Friendly’s, Wal-Mart, Chili’s, Bertucci’s, Price-Rite, and a local day care center.

 Students have access to their own discussion board, chat rooms, weekly menus, and other features.
 Students can use their website to make suggestions online, anonymously or otherwise, for new items for the contract store or for the school menus.
-They also share their writings with each other on their discussion board.
+They also share their thoughts and ideas with each other on their discussion board.